 Shaw Nature Reserve: Cub Scouts, enjoy a weekend at Shaw Nature Reserve!
 Enjoy a variety of activities including water ecology, night hikes, themed crafts, star gazing, and a campfire with s’mores and plenty of hot chocolate!
 Accommodations provided in the Dana Brown Overnight Center’s delightful historic cabins and new shower facilities.

 - Scout Day at Shaw Nature Reserve, May 18 from 8 a.m.-noon

 St. Louis Astronomical Society: The SLAS Library Telescope Program seeks to foster scientific literacy, stimulate an interest in astronomy, and provide people who have never looked through a telescope the chance to experience the excitement that comes from discovery.
 If you are interested in gaining an introduction to astronomy or would like to help SLAS with its new Library Telescope Program, email email@example.com.
 View the Library Telescope Locations.

-St. Louis Blues Hockey: Scouts can take advantage of discounted tickets for games on Nov.
-19 and March 21.
+St. Louis Blues Hockey: Scouts can take advantage of discounted tickets for the game on March 21.
 Visit nhl.com/blues/tickets/scout-offers for tickets.
 Use promo code BSCOUT at checkout.